s2t2/gspread-models-py/README.md

 Follow the [Google Sheets Setup Guide](/admin/GOOGLE_SHEETS.md) to setup a Google Sheet document and share editor access with your service account.

-## Usage
+## Usage Example

 ### Sheet Setup

-For this example, create a sheet called "products", and populate the first row with the following column headers:
+To setup this example, create a sheet called "products", and populate the first row with the following column headers (including metadata columns):

   + `id`
   + `name`